contensis/contensis-core-api/README.md

 # contensis-core-api
-A TypeScript library used by contensis-delivery-api and contensis-management-api repositories
+A TypeScript library used by contensis-delivery-api and contensis-management-api repositories.